 In 2001, she moved to the Governor's Office as Senior Assistant for Administration and served as one of the Governor's top three advisors where she oversaw the day-to-day operations of the Governor's Office.
 She provided advice to the Governor in many areas of state government but particularly in the areas of budget, personnel and technology.

 Commissioner Rabon is a member of the North Carolina State Bar and is a North Carolina Certified Mediator.
-She is an active volunteer in the schools and in other community affairs, including previous service on the North Carolina State University Board of Visitors and currently serving on Kraft YMCA Advisory Board.
+She is an active volunteer in the schools and in other community affairs, including previous service on the North Carolina State University Board of Visitors and currently serves on Kraft YMCA Advisory Board and the North Carolina State University College of Humanities and Social Science Advisory Board.
 She and her husband Tom have one son.